xinzhan/core-services.en/help/interface/admin-getting-started/upgrade-to-analytics-premium.md

 Experience Cloud and core services are available to Analytics Standard and Premium users, provided that you have followed the implementation modernization described in [Getting started - enable your solutions for core services](../core-services/core-services.md#concept_07ED1D5C64234E77976E6D572E78FB9C).
 (That process helps you modernize your implementation, and enables you to become and administrator in the Experience Cloud.)

-After you join the Experience Cloud, you can log in via the Experience Cloud at [!DNL marketing.adobe.com] and begin using core services (including customer attributes, audiences, and Mobile app analytics).
+After you join the Experience Cloud, you can log in via the Experience Cloud at [!DNL experiencecloud.adobe.com] and begin using core services (including customer attributes, audiences, and Mobile app analytics).

-**Administrate Users and Groups**
+### Administrate Users and Groups

 User management is performed in the [Adobe Admin Console](https://helpx.adobe.com/enterprise/help/aedash.html) (product link).